Momijigari (play): Kabuki dance in Meiji

 In 1887, a kabuki dance version of the play was staged, starring the popular actor Ichikawa Danjūrō IX as Sarashinahime (demon).

-This performance followed the script newly written by Kawatake Mokuami in Meiji Period, based on an earlier work of 1849.
+This performance followed the script newly written by Kawatake Mokuami in the Meiji Period, based on an earlier work from 1849.
 It adheres to the basic plot of the Noh play, but with some differences.
-The demon-princess is given the name Sarashina-hime, the deity warning the warrior is now a Yamagami ("mountain god") sent by Hachiman, and the divine sword given to the warrior Koremochi is identified as the Kogarasumaru.
-The demon employs a maple branch to parry Koremochi's sword, until the branch is knocked off its hand.
+The demon-princess is given the name Sarashina-hime; the deity warning the warrior is now a Yamagami ("mountain god") sent by Hachiman; and the divine sword given to the warrior Koremochi is identified as the Kogarasumaru.
+The demon employs a maple branch to parry Koremochi's sword, until the branch is knocked out of its hand.
 It then uses its glaring gaze to immobilize Koremochi.
-But the magic sword continues fighting of its own accord and kills the demon.
+However, Koremochi’s magic sword continues fighting of its own accord and kills the demon.

 This version was written to be accompanied by Takemoto, nagauta and Tokiwazu music.

-It was an unprecedented performance, with the reigning Emperor Meiji officially in the audience, as kabuki had customarily been deemed beneath the dignity of viewing by the higher echelons of society.
+It was an unprecedented performance, with the reigning Emperor Meiji officially in the audience.
+This was a break from tradition as kabuki had customarily been deemed beneath the dignity of viewing by the higher echelons of society.
 The performance also led to the first narrative filmed in Japan.

 The 1899 film

-Ichikawa Danjūrō IX, with Onoe Kikugoro V as Koremochi, revived the kabuki version in 1899, which was filmed and became the first motion picture to be made in Japan.
-It was by director Shibata Tsunekichi.
+In 1899 Ichikawa Danjūrō IX, along with Onoe Kikugoro V as Koremochi, revived the kabuki version of the play.
+In November of that year, a scene from the play was filmed by the pioneering Japanese filmmaker Shibata Tsunekichi.
+This 3 minute 50 second long scene is the earliest surviving motion picture to be made in Japan.

-Danjūrō was originally opposed to appearing in films, but was eventually convinced that his doing so would be a gift to posterity.
+Danjūrō was originally opposed to appearing in films, dismissing them as foreign but was eventually convinced that his doing so would be a gift to posterity.

 The film is available for viewing at the National Film Center in Tokyo.
 As one of Japan's earliest films, it was designated an Important Cultural Property in 2009.